satoruisaka/TwistedCollab/README.md

 ## Target User and Objective

-TwistedCollab is specifically designed for my personal use to assist my daily scientific research actibities.
+TwistedCollab is specifically designed for my personal use to assist my daily scientific research activities.
 The objective is to establish a comprehensive, unified workbench to manage my data, documents, and ideas, completely locally without cloud dependencies.

 *Reason why I exploit local LLMs and agentic workflows* - Ideation and iteration are critical elements in my daily work.
 I often revisit what I have read, thought, built, and written in the past, and ask myself questions on them from different perspectives at different times.
-Many tasks I regulary perform require multiple steps with advanced linguistic processes.
+Many tasks I regularly perform require multiple steps with advanced linguistic processes.
 LLMs are useful for this type of work.
-Since my work involve large volume of texts, data, and programs, the total token counts are quite large.
+Since my work involves large volume of texts, data, and programs, the total token counts are quite large.
 Also because everything I do remains in my local workstation, dealing with cloud storage is not ideal.
 Local LLMs are my solution.

 ## How I use ***Twisted*** tools everyday